Tell LFS to skip the smudge filter for new clones

-This error occurs when Git LFS fails to download large file objects during checkout or clone operations.
-Common causes include missing LFS objects on the server, authentication issues, or network problems.
+Git LFS fails to download large-file objects during checkout or clone.
+Common causes are missing objects on the server, expired credentials, or network problems.

-The "Smudge error: Error downloading object" in Git LFS indicates that the smudge filter failed to replace a pointer file with the actual large file content.
-Git LFS uses a "smudge" filter to convert pointer files (small text files that reference large objects) into the actual binary content when you checkout files.
-When you clone a repository or checkout a branch, Git LFS intercepts file reads and downloads the real content from the LFS server.
-If this download fails, you get a smudge error.
-The error message typically includes the specific URL that returned an error, which helps identify whether the problem is authentication, network connectivity, or a missing object.
-The underlying issue could be that the LFS object was never pushed to the server, your credentials are invalid or expired, the LFS server is down, or there's a network issue preventing the download.
-The object ID (SHA-256 hash) in the error message identifies which specific file failed to download.
+The "Smudge error: Error downloading object" in Git LFS means the smudge filter failed to replace a pointer file with the actual large-file content.
+Git LFS stores large files as small text "pointer" files in Git history, and a "smudge" filter swaps each pointer for its real binary content when you check files out.
+When you clone a repository or check out a branch, Git LFS intercepts the working-tree write and downloads the real content from the LFS server.
+If that download fails, you get a smudge error.
+The message usually includes the specific URL that returned an error and the HTTP status code, which tells you whether the problem is authentication (401/403), a missing object (404), or network/server trouble (timeouts, 5xx).
+The underlying cause is typically that the LFS object was never pushed to the server, your credentials are invalid or expired, the LFS server is unreachable, or a proxy/firewall is blocking the transfer.
+The object ID (an `oid sha256:` hash) in the error identifies exactly which file failed.

 git lfs install --skip-smudge